quancs/quancs.github.io/content/blog/NBSS.md

 prop. | **13.89** | **13.26** | **3.31** | **2.87**

 ## Examples
+<small>Please open this page with Edge or Chrome, and not use Firefox.
+The audio playing is problematic in Firefox.</small>

 Id | Mix | Oracle MVDR [2] | FaSNet-TAC [3] | prop.
 ---------|-----|-------------|------------|------